- Open Access Policy

 General Submission Rules

 Submitted articles cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
 Please note: "publication" in a working-paper series does not constitute prior publication.
 In addition, by submitting material to IJ-SoTL, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at IJ-SoTL.
-If you have concerns about the submission terms for IJ-SoTL, please contact the editor.
+If you have concerns about the submission terms for IJ-SoTL, please contact the editors.

 Areas of Submission